getreu/tp-note/doc/source/tp-note--manpage.md

 The above change only applies to the current note.

-## Customize the built-in viewer
+## Customize the built-in note viewer

+### Change the way how note files are rendered for viewing

+Besides its core function, _Tp-Note_ comes with several built-in markup renderer and viewer, allowing to work with different markup languages at the same time.
+The configuration file variables '`note_file_extension_*`' determine which markup renderer is used for which note file extension.
+Depending on the markup language, this feature is more or less advanced and complete: _Markdown_ (cf. '`note_file_extension_md`') is best supported and feature complete: It complies with the _Common Mark_ specification.
+The _ReStructuredText_ renderer (cf.  '`note_file_extension_rst`') is quit new and still in experimental state.
+For all other supported markup languages _Tp-Note_ provides a built-in markup source text viewer (cf.  '`note_file_extension_txt`') that shows the note as typed (without markup), but renders all hyperlinks to make them clickable.
+In case none of the above rendition engines suit you, it is possible to disable the viewer feature selectively for some particular note file extensions: just place these extensions in the '`note_file_extension_no_viewer`' variable.
+If you wish to disable the viewer feature overall, set the variable `viewer_enabled = false`.

+### Change the HTML rendition template

-After the markup rendition process, _Tp-Note_'s built-in viewer generates its HTML rendition through the customizable HTML templates '`viewer_rendition_tmpl`' and '`viewer_error_tmpl`'.
-The following code example of '`viewer_rendition_tmpl`' illustrates the available variables:
+After the markup rendition process, _Tp-Note_'s built-in viewer generates its final HTML rendition through the customizable HTML templates '`viewer_rendition_tmpl`' and '`viewer_error_tmpl`'.
+The following code example taken from '`viewer_rendition_tmpl`' illustrates the available variables:

 ```html
 viewer_rendition_tmpl = '''<!DOCTYPE html>